graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 In this example, `userById` returns a nullable `User` type, aligning with the recommendation.

-This counter-example demonstrates a invalid usage:
+This counter-example demonstrates an invalid usage:

 ```graphql counter-example
 extend type Query {